 Mender always provides an upgrade path from the past patch (e.g. 1.2.0 to 1.2.1) and minor version (e.g. 1.1.1 to 1.2.0), and releases follow Semantic Versioning.
-Note that according to Semantic Versioning, new functionality can be added in minor releases (e.g from 1.2.0 to 1.3.0) so be sure to upgrade components to support the newer functionality before starting to use it.
+Note that according to Semantic Versioning, minor releases add new functionality (e.g from 1.2.0 to 1.3.0) so be sure to upgrade components to support the newer functionality before using it.

-For example, when a new Artifact format version is released, the new Mender client would support older versions of the Artifact format.
+For example, when Mender releases a new Artifact format version, the new Mender client still supports older versions of the Artifact format.
 However, the inverse is not true; the Mender client does not support newer versions of the Artifact format.
 So in this case you need to upgrade all Mender clients before starting to use new versions of the Artifact format (and the features it enables).

 As another example, the Mender client supports one version of the server API, while the server can support several API versions.
-Therefore, the server should always be upgraded before the client.
+Therefore, always update the server before the client.

 Since Semantic Versioning was primarily written for libraries, it is not necessarily clear what constitutes an API in the context of Mender.
 Below are the lists of specific criteria we use for our versioning policy.